 Rebates and concessions

-You may be eligible for rebates and concessions to reduce your energy or water bill each month.
+You may be one of the many Queenslanders who are eligible for rebates or concessions to reduce your energy and water bills.

-You may be eligible for an electricity rebate through your electricity provider if you’re an asylum seeker or you hold a:
+You may be eligible for the Electricity Rebate Scheme through your electricity provider if you hold a:

 • Queensland Government Seniors Card